Why connect Receptive to GitHub?

 Choose Receptive as a trigger app.

 Choose a trigger action.
-In this example we’ll fire the Zap whenever a feature has its status updated
+In this example we’ll fire the Zap whenever a request has its status updated

 Slight detour to choose the Receptive account and test the integration is wired up.

-We choose to only fire this Zap when a feature changes status to “Building”
+We choose to only fire this Zap when a request changes status to “Building”

 Choose GitHub as your action app.